jamesblasco/modal_bottom_sheet/README.md

 ## Roadmap

-- [ X ] Support closing by dragging fast on a modal with a scroll view.
+- [X] Support closing by dragging fast on a modal with a scroll view.

 - [ ] Improve animation curves when user is not dragging.